fiona20072007/Learn-note/React-Redux/200812-Navigation with React Router.md

 ![my-img](img/200812-12.png)

-when I navigate to localhost hash slash page2, take a look at the request that is made right here like you can inspect the local host request, and click on headers and if you look at this request right here you're going to see that there's basically nothing inside of here that makes any mention to the route slash page 2.
+when I navigate to localhost hash slash page2, take a look at the request that is made right here, like you can inspect the local host request, and click on headers, and if you look at this request right here you're going to see that there's basically nothing inside of here that makes any mention to the route slash page 2.

 So the reason that we use a hash router is that we can make requests to always localhost three thousand, and we can configure the route local those 3000 slash to always return our index.html file, and our server should not look at anything after the hash.
 The hash is only for use by the client or by the browser.